 Search results for: Disgorgement

 When making sparkling wine, this technique is used to remove frozen sediment remaining in the bottle after the second fermentation.
-Sediment settles in the bottle neck and the neck is then dipped into a brine solution and frozen.
-Working quickly, the bottle is turned upright and the crown cork removed.
+Through the riddling process, the sediment settles in the bottle neck and the neck is then dipped into a brine solution and frozen.
+Working quickly, the bottle is turned upright and the crown cap removed.
 The plug of frozen sediment is ejected by the pressure of the carbon dioxide.
+Also known as Dégorgement.

 Indicates that the lees have been removed from a sparkling wine just prior to release.
 After sparkling wine has undergone the second fermentation in the bottle, the wine can remain on the lees for many years to develop additional complexity and richness.